JoabMendes/joabe_mendes_QA/README.md

 - Node.js and npm:
     If you are running tests in you local environment, you will need Node.js and npm installed in you machine.
     Check how to install them on:: https://www.npmjs.com/get-npm
-- The last stable version of Google Chrome
+- The last stable version of Google Chrome.
-- The last stable version of Firefox

 ### Install